gvonbergen/squidwizard/README.md

     --interface INTERFACE
     --source SOURCE
     [--target-subnet TARGET_SUBNET]
+    [--domain DOMAIN]
+    [--nameserver NAMESERVER]
+    [--config-folder CONFIG_FOLDER]

---network: Add the routed network provided by your provider, e.g. fdc1:0072:bb6c:e3::/56
+--network: Add the routed IPv6 network provided by your provider, e.g. fdc1:0072:bb6c:e3::/56
---interface: Define the primary interface of your VPS, e.g. eth0
+--interface: Define the network interface, e.g. eth0
 --source: The IPv4 IP you are accessing the router from, e.g. 1.2.3.4
 --target-subnet: Default is a "64".
 Please provide a different value if you want a different subnet or more/less random IPs
+--domain: Default is "example.com".
+Please provide your domain for the BIND rDNS configuration
+--nameserver: Default is "ns1.example.com".
+Please provide the nameserver for the BIND rDNS configuration
+--config-folder: Default is "config".
+Create a different subfolder in case you want to change the destination for the configuration files

 ## Ansible usage
 ### /etc/ansible/hosts